gitshubhankar/house-price-inflation-calculator/README.md

 This Python script calculates the adjusted price of a house after a certain number of years, taking inflation into account.

+[!NOTE]
+Use the decimal value for the input of inflation. example- 5% would be 0.05

 ## Usage

 1. Clone or download the repository.
 2. Make sure you have Python installed on your system.
-3. Execute by filling input values after running the following code:
+3. Execute by adding input values after running the following code:

 ```bash
  def calculate_adjusted_price(initial_price, inflation_rate, years):